That first kiddo gets the brunt of all our pre-parenting wisdom.

 2. She’s a reliable babysitter, a legal, homemade, often less-expensive babysitter.

-4. She’s a natural born mentor.
+4. She’s a natural-born mentor.
 Her siblings watch her get corrected.
-And learn obviously what lines not to cross.
-Of course, I’m not saying this is a foolproof parenting technique, just a wee bit of natural mentoring.
+(And learn obviously what lines not to cross, because as an enneagram type 8, she tends to cross a lot of them).
+Of course, I’m not saying this is a foolproof parenting technique for the rest of them, just a wee bit of natural mentoring.

 5. You don’t have to be the only one bossing the others around when you have an oldest child.
-The very thing that can drive me up the wall is also another built-in safety mechanism: an older sibling that is responsible and even an interpersonal counsellor.
+Hahahahahaha.
+The very thing that can drive me up the wall is also another built-in safety mechanism: an older sibling that is responsible and even an interpersonal counselor. (ps I was the oldest child too!)

 6. She engages and occupies her siblings.
 At twelve years old, she’ll have pillow fights, she’ll read stories, play Legos, participate in homemade plays, and sing Karaoke together: big sisterly nurture sessions.

 7. She’s a travel assistant.
-She keeps her eyes on siblings while our family moves through airport security.
-She helps to pack up for the youngest kids on a two week trip away.
+She keeps her eyes on her siblings while our family moves through airport security.
+She helps to pack up for the youngest kids on a two-week trip away.
 (And since we give her so much practice packing, she is really good at it.)

 The eldest is blazing the trail for the younger kids.
 And she’s blazing a trail for me–teaching me what I need to learn every step of this parenting journey, and she always will.